Simulating acoustically-actuated flows in complex microchannels using the volume penalization technique: Results

-The streaming field around a single sharp edge are known to be characterized by a pair of symmetric vortices~\cite{doinikov2020acoustic,ovchinnikov2014acoustic}.
+\Revone{Streaming velocity has been widely used as a surrogate for assessing mixing performance in acoustofluidic devices, including in our prior work on sharp-edge systems~\cite{nama2014investigation,nama2016investigation}.
+In these studies, mixing was evaluated by solving an advection–diffusion equation driven by the numerically computed streaming field, and experimental measurements of mixing profiles and streaming velocity obtained through tracer-particle tracking showed excellent qualitative agreement with the simulations.
+While the detailed flow structure depends on device geometry, actuation amplitude, and experimental setup, the flow patterns predicted by our present framework closely match experimentally reported streaming fields.
+Specifically, the streaming field around a single sharp edge are known to be characterized by a pair of symmetric vortices~\cite{doinikov2020acoustic,ovchinnikov2014acoustic}.
 For the microchannel geometry considered here, this symmetry is broken due to the presence of a sharp edge on the top wall.
-As such, the streaming field in Figs.~\ref{fig:SE_streaming}(c) and (d) is characterized by streamlines that traverse from the bottom sharp edge to the top sharp edge, similar to that observed experimentally by Huang et al.~\cite{huang2013acoustofluidic}.
-The excellent agreement in the results obtained from the VP method and the body-fitted simulation for both the first- and second-order problems highlight the efficacy of our implementation in handling experimentally-relevant acoustofluidic geometries.
+As such, the streaming field in Figs.~\ref{fig:SE_streaming}(c) and (d) is characterized by streamlines that traverse from the bottom sharp edge to the top sharp edge, similar to that observed experimentally by Huang et al.~\cite{huang2013acoustofluidic}.}